LouisFaure/scFates/README.md

 ## ElPiGraph

-For scTree, the [python](https://github.com/j-bac/elpigraph-python/) implementation of the ElPiGraph algorithm is used, which include GPU accelerated principal tree inference.
+For scFates, the [python](https://github.com/j-bac/elpigraph-python/) implementation of the ElPiGraph algorithm is used, which include GPU accelerated principal tree inference.
 A self-contained description of the algorithm is available [here](https://github.com/auranic/Elastic-principal-graphs/blob/master/ElPiGraph_Methods.pdf) or in the related [paper](https://www.mdpi.com/1099-4300/22/3/296)

 A [R implementation](https://github.com/Albluca/ElPiGraph.R) of this algorithm is also available, coded by [Luca Albergante](https://github.com/Albluca)